Image by mollyroselee from Pixabay

 Thank you for choosing to be here.

-This is the first is a series of articles to help you support and increase your emotional and mental well-being.
+This is Part One in a series of articles to help you support and increase your emotional and mental well-being.

-In this article I’ll be reviewing two of the foundational principles you’ll need to move through the tools and concepts to follow.
+In this article, you’ll be reviewing two of the foundational principles you’ll need to move through the tools and concepts to follow.

 The first two principles are understanding the emotional scale, and how thoughts, emotions, and behaviors are connected and invoked.